datacarpentry/shell-genomics/_episodes/05-writing-scripts.md

 > editor called `notepad` that can be run from the command line in the same
 > way as `nano` for the purposes of this lesson.
 >
-> No matter what editor you use, you will need to know where it searches
+> No matter what editor you use, you will need to know the default location where it searches
-> for and saves files.
-If you start it from the shell, it will (probably)
+> for files and where files are saved.
+If you start an editor from the shell, it will (probably)
 > use your current working directory as its default location.
 If you use
-> your computer's start menu, it may want to save files in your desktop or
+> your computer's start menu, the editor may want to save files in your desktop or
 > documents directory instead.
 You can change this by navigating to
 > another directory the first time you "Save As..."
 {: .callout}